Skip to main content

 lal bahadur shastri 2025

-• For Shastri, country was on priority else everything is secondary that can be displayed by a broad outlook at a very young age.
-For Instance, he does not believe in caste system therefore he, dropped his caste-based surname.
+• For Shastri, country was always on priority & rest everything is secondary that can be displayed by a broad outlook at a very young age.
+For instance, he does not believe in the caste system therefore he dropped his caste-based surname.

 121st lal bahadur shastri jayanti 2025